top of page

 Techniques

-I practice an integrative form of massage.
-This means I blend different massage techniques into the same massage; no two massages are the same.
-The approach and techniques used will depend on your goals and desires for the session, as well as what tissue restrictions I find in your body.
+I practice an integrative form of massage and therapeutic bodywork.
+This means I blend different techniques into each session; no two massages or bodywork sessions are the same.
+The approach and techniques used will depend on your goals and desires for the session, as well as what tissue restrictions or somatic patterns I find in your body.
 Before each session, we will talk about what is going on in your body and choose an approach that best meets your needs at the time.

 Connective Tissue Massage